 The Petition of residents of Sutton, Cheam, Worcester Park and others,

-The Petitioners therefore request that the House of Commons calls upon Her Majesty’s Government to drop the plans to cut the funding for the Freedom Pass for elderly and disabled people.
+The Petitioners therefore request that the House of Commons calls upon Her Majesty’s Government to sanction a full, independent, public inquiry into the deaths of Deepcut Army Barracks between 1995 and 2002

 And the Petitioners remain, etc.—[Presented by Mr. Paul Burstow, Official Report, 9 December 2009; Vol. 502, c.
 469 .]